CZERTAINLY/CZERTAINLY-Documentation/docs/10-certificate-key/07-protocols/02-acme/25-ansible-acme.md

 ### Register ACME account

-First, we need to create a private RSA key which is associated with a later registered account.
+First, we will create private RSA key pair which will be associated with later registered account.
 The key can be used for revoking the issued certificate even when the private key of the certificate isn't available.

 ```yaml
     - name: Generate private key for ACME account